jacobnelsonfoale/Webmkr.py/README.md

 `Python3 webmkr.py`

 #### NOTE: Do not remove any markdown posts in the markdown directory or else the posts will be deleted next time the webmkr.py script is run

-# Developer Branch "Exclusive" Features
-- access to the CLI of webmkr.py
-- Ability to update your developer build of webmkr with `python3 webmkr.py -u dev`
-No more need to restart your project when their is a new version of webmkr

 ## Run with Apache
 Go to the Apache Folder -